danPudwellUK/cookie-shop-serverless/README.md

 This is an example project for Serverless in AWS
-We will be using SAM (https://github.com/awslabs/serverless-application-model)
+We will be using SAM (https://github.com/awslabs/serverless-application-model) Most services will be using the free tier so costs should be very minimal.

 Prerequisites:
 1) Signup for an AWS account